F/1.1 Provision, acquisition and use of information and communications technology resources

 1.1.4 Framework for allocation of information and communications technology resources and services

-To appropriately allocate these resources, and address security and other risks, the University has established a process by which access to corporate physical and virtual information resources and infrastructure is granted.
+To appropriately allocate these resources, and address security and other risks, the university has established a process by which access to corporate physical and virtual information resources and infrastructure is granted.

-The University permits members of the public to use information technology systems and facilities subject to the provisions of the Telecommunications Act 1997 (Cth) and relevant commercial and licensing agreements.
+The university permits members of the public to use information technology systems and facilities subject to the provisions of the Telecommunications Act 1997 (Cth) and relevant commercial and licensing agreements.

 1.1.7 Acquisition of information and communications technology and software licensing agreements

-1.1.8 Computer software
+1.1.8 Computer software, including applications

 1.1.9 Cloud services